-Developing for Maropost Commerce Cloud: Advanced Workflow
+Developing for Neto by Maropost: Advanced Workflow

 Requirements

-This workflow requires a few things:
+This workflow requires the following:

 If you have never used Node.js or Gulp, our base templates come preconfigured so you wont even really need to understand how they work.